dooooshi/AdminIdeomni/docs/mto/manager-product-formula/README.md

 - **Purpose**: Enable diverse MTO requirements that challenge teams

 #### 2. Activity-Based Collaboration
+- **Automatic Activity Detection**: System automatically retrieves manager's enrolled activity from UserActivity table
+- **No Manual Input**: Managers don't need to specify activityId in requests
+- **Enrollment Required**: Manager must have active enrollment (status = 'ENROLLED') in an activity
-- **Activity-Specific**: Each formula belongs to a specific activity
+- **Activity-Specific**: Each formula belongs to the manager's enrolled activity
 - **Shared Access**: ALL managers within an activity have full access to all formulas
-- **Collaborative Management**: Any manager can create, edit, delete, or clone formulas in their activity
+- **Collaborative Management**: Any manager can create, edit, delete, or duplicate formulas in their activity
 - **Audit Trail**: System tracks which manager created or modified each formula
 - **Formula Numbering**: Auto-incremented within each activity scope